kamyabnazari/epistle-engine/README.md

 # EE - Epistle Engine

-This is the Repository for the unified services for the Epistle Engine Project.
+This is the Repository for the unified services for the Epistle Engine with github actions and docker support.

 ## Conventions